 At Boaz, our primary focus has always been to provide safe and secure accommodation for people who have become homeless because of their immigration status.
 However, we cannot ignore the systemic failures that lead to individuals becoming destitute and therefore advocacy (speaking out against injustice) is something that is core to our work.
-We explored this a little more back in 2021, after we were asked why we engaged in advocacy work alongside our practical support.
 Since our earliest days as an organisation, campaigning has been an important focus and in more recent years we have felt that we simply cannot ignore the growing hostility towards people seeking sanctuary, most recently in the Government's Nationality and Borders Act (2022) and the Illegal Migration Act (2023).

 We believe that every individual deserves to have their asylum claim considered within a system that is fair and humane.
-Without sustained advocacy efforts and lobbying to influence political will, the UK will remain a place of hostility for the people who live in its shadows.
+Without sustained advocacy efforts and lobbying to influence political will, the UK will remain a place of hostility for people seeking safety and protection here.

 In recent years we have witnessed a worsening political climate that has decimated asylum rights in this country and sought to denigrate those in need of protection.
 Despite months of campaigning by charities, community groups and members of the public (including many Boaz supporters), the Nationality and Borders Bill was passed into law in April 2022.
-Over the next year, the Illegal Migration Act came into law which will have even more devastating consequences for people who arrive in this country in search of sanctuary, determining cases inadmissible if a person has arrived through an ‘irregular means of entry,’ such as crossing the Channel.
+This was followed by the Illegal Migration Act in 2023, which will have even more devastating consequences for people who arrive in this country in search of sanctuary, determining cases inadmissible if a person has arrived through an ‘irregular means of entry,’ such as crossing the Channel.

-Furthermore, the announcement by the Government in April 2022 to send individuals who arrive in the UK, via crossing the Channel, to Rwanda is leading to further suffering, with some of those threatened with deportation having made suicide attempts and having gone on hunger strike.
-As of October 2023, this policy is still facing legal challenge.
-Over the past year Boaz clients have shared with their Boaz support workers how anxious they are following news of this policy and we are deeply concerned about the impact these policies are having on people who have already faced huge levels of trauma and persecution.
+Furthermore, the announcement by the Government in to send individuals who arrive in the UK, via crossing the Channel, to Rwanda is leading to further suffering, with some of those threatened with deportation having made suicide attempts and having gone on hunger strike.
+Until now, this policy is still facing legal challenge.
+Over the past year, people we work with have shared with their support workers how anxious they have felt following news of this policy.
+We are deeply concerned about the impact this has on people who have often already faced significant levels of trauma and persecution.

-What we have witnessed this last year are attempts by the Government to blame people seeking sanctuary for the problems that the country faces.
-Rather than address what should be of true concern at this moment in time – the cost of living crisis, the threat of climate breakdown, the mental health challenges faced by millions of people – the policy announcements made over the last two years have been a blatant attempt to scapegoat some of the least powerful people in our society, shifting responsibility away from elected leaders.
+What we have witnessed in recent years are attempts by the Government to blame people seeking sanctuary for the problems that this country faces.
+Rather than address what should be of true concern at this moment in time – the cost of living crisis, the economic outlook, the threat of climate breakdown and chronic under-investment in the NHS and social care – the policy announcements made in recent years have been a blatant attempt to scapegoat some of the least powerful people in our society, shifting responsibility away from elected leaders.

-Yet in all of this we have found reasons to hope and this in turn has emboldened us to act.
-Over the last few years, we were able to share updates and briefings as the Bill progressed through parliament.
-We produced and shared draft letters which our supporters could adapt and send to their MPs and local councillors, as appropriate.
+And yet, in all of this, we have found reasons to hope and this in turn has emboldened us to act.
+Over the last few years, we were able to share updates and briefings as the different Bills have progressed through parliament.
+We produced and shared draft letters, which our supporters could adapt and send to their MPs and local councillors, as appropriate.
 We publicised and attended rallies where we stood against the unjust Nationality and Borders Bill and then later the Illegal Migration Bill.

 We also continued to work in close partnership with other local and national organisations, co-signing letters which were published in the national press, co-producing public statements and sharing resources.
 We joined the Together with Refugees coalition, which was set up initially in response to the Nationality and Borders Bill and which now has some 230 organisations who are a part of it.
 As campaigning groups and as individuals, we will keep up our efforts to ensure that people in need of sanctuary are afforded it.

-We will continue in our efforts to advocate for a fair and compassionate asylum system, and one that respects the dignity of each and every person.
+We will continue in our efforts to advocate for a fair and compassionate asylum system: one that respects the dignity of each and every person.

-Click the button below to find out more about how you can speak out with and for people seeking safety.
+Click below to find out more about how you can speak out with and for people seeking safety.